thekiritos/eltex_mes/README.md

 I’m happy to receive any suggestions, ideas, and support for creating this collection.
 Thank you!

+**If you need a quick way** to make a cisco.ios module work with Eltex devices (just to get it working), check out [this section](#old-description-files-in-archive).
+This is how my project started and how I adapted the module for my needs.

 ## Common plan for improvement

 - [x] Fork the Ansible cisco.ios collection